kinsoft-id/apps.odoo/kin_material_request/README.rst

 The person creating the request determines what and how much to order, and the requested date.

-"Indirectly" means that the purchase request initiated by the application automatically, for example, from procurement orders (MO, SO).
+"Indirectly" means that the Material Request initiated by the application automatically, for example, from procurement orders (MO, SO).

-A purchase request is an instruction to Purchasing to procure a certain quantity of materials services, so that they are available at a certain point in time.
+A Material Request is an instruction to Purchasing to procure a certain quantity of materials services, so that they are available at a certain point in time.